OSDeploy/GitBook/osdrivers/setup/core-driver-package.md

 # Create Package Content

 With OSDrivers, it is possible to easily create Package Content.
+Package Content can then be used in Configuration Manager.

 In PowerShell ISE, enter your Repository in the SourceDir.
 The TargetDir is where we are exporting to.
 Check the OnlyCore box and press Run.

 ![](/assets/2018-02-08_15-01-36.png)